DiamondCoder02/nsfw-game-manager/readme.md

 - [ ] move database from xml ( MUST NOT BREAK - 0.1.2.1 ? )
 - [ ] add steam ( 0.1.2.1 ? )
 - [ ] fix bugs / do something with all the ~12 TODOs that is in the source code
-- [ ] fix and improve dark mode
+- [ ] improve dark mode
 - [ ] Memory & CPU usage higher? ( Need more test )
 - [ ] Fix weird long pause after you change some setting?
 - [ ] optimize search ( searchByName: dungeon )
 - [x] "This application requires a Java Runtime Environment." - fix this
-- [ ] Edit the FAQ part about support, those don't work?
+- [x] Edit the FAQ part about support, those don't work?
+- [ ] Write comments

 Stupid request from friends: